chef-boneyard/database/README.md

-# Grant all privileges on all databases/tables from localhost
+# Grant all privileges on all databases/tables from 127.0.0.1
 mysql_database_user 'super_user' do
   connection mysql_connection_info
   password   'super_secret'